Jtoosh/chess/notes.md

 - The method that I had was confusing and a bit too nested.
 Michael's advice to find the furthest possible square in each direction eventually led me in the right direction.
 I tried to do recursion like he told me at first, but then figured out how to do it with iteration more effectively.
 I found the Single Responsibility principle to hold true in this case, as making 4 different methods for each of the directions that a piece could move, rather than one with far greater complexity, was much easier, even with the shared code between the 4. _Maybe this indicates a balance/tension between the DRY principle and Single responsibility principle._
 - One thing that I had to be conscientious of in both the Rook and Bishop Move calculator classes was converting between base 0 for accessing the 2D matrix of chess pieces on the board, and the base 1 for accessing the position of pieces/creating ChessMoves.
 Later on I will investigate if there is an effective way to do this, or maybe ask Dr. Wilkerson.
 - I should consider: _How could I have used records in my implementation of Phase 0?_
+- Something that helped with abstraction was learning this technique: When the body of a loop is the same and the only thing that differs is direction of iteration in 2 different uses, abstract the loop body into a method, and pass in the iterator variable as a parameter.
+Then just have the loop body be calling that abstracted method.

 **Phase 0 Retrospective**
 So, I finished up Phase 0 on the due date, and got 100%.
 I ran the code quality check as well, just out of curiousity, and got 70%, which I'm very satisfied with, since we haven't lectured on that yet, and I'm not graded on it for this phase.
 The details said I did well with _Naming_, _Code Decompisition_, and _Package Structure*, but need to improve on _Code readability_.
 That checks out, to be honest.
 Some of the conditional statements that I used are pretty unpleasant to the eye.